-The Assume Linear Method (ALM) in What'sBest! may be useful if the workbook contains Excel® functions which What'sBest! does not recognize/support, but the model is nevertheless linear in the Adjustable cells.
+The Assume Linear Method (ALM) in What'sBest! may be useful if the workbook contains Excel functions which What'sBest! does not recognize/support, but the model is nevertheless linear in the Adjustable cells.
 If the model contains integrality restrictions, they are restricted to the Adjustable cells.
-In general, cells containing unsupported Excel®functions are a problem only if these cells depend upon an Adjustable cell and feed into a constraint or objective.
+In general, cells containing unsupported Excel functions are a problem only if these cells depend upon an Adjustable cell and feed into a constraint or objective.

-The key idea of ALM is that What'sBest! fits a linear program to the model by repeatedly trying trial values for the Adjustable cells and measuring the effect on each constraint and the objective(s).
+The ALM feature fits a linear program to the model by repeatedly trying trial values for the Adjustable cells and measuring the effect on each constraint and the objective(s).
+Then a linear model is created containing only the Adjustable, Best and Constraint cells.
+Two messages may be displayed: AMBALM (Ambiguous Model) and INVALM (Invalid Model).

-A linearity test is conducted on the Best cell(s) and constraints.
-If the model passes the test, What'sBest! proceeds with the linear (+integer if integer variables) solver.
-If the model fails the test, What'sBest! displays a message that the model appears to be nonlinear.
-The user can uncheck the ALM option and the nonlinear or global solver will attempt to solve the original model (with the risk of solving an inaccurate model if the workbook has cells with unsupported functions that depend upon an Adjustable cell and feed into a constraint or objective).
+A linearity test is conducted on the Best cell(s) and "WB()" Constraints.
+If the model passes the test, What'sBest! proceeds with the linear solver, taking into account any binary or integers cells.
+If the model fails the test, What'sBest! displays the INVALM message, meaning that the model is nonlinear.

+In this failed situation, the user can uncheck the ALM feature and the nonlinear or global solver will attempt to solve the original model.
+There is a risk of solving an inaccurate model if the workbook contains cells with unsupported functions that depend upon an Adjustable cell and feed into a constraint or objective.